madskristensen/WebPackTaskRunner/README.md

 - webpack.config.coffee
 - webpack.config.babel.js

+**Important!** The Task Runner Explorer requires the config files to be located at the root of the project or solution - not in a project sub folder.

 Any config file will have a WebPack logo watermark at the bottom right corner of the editor window.